Working with Templates

 Unavailable Templates Handling

-If the original template becomes unavailable within the production folder, a red exclamation mark is displayed for the corresponding item in the playlist that references it.
-Such an item is disabled for selection within the playlist and cannot be previewed or sent to playout.
+If the original template becomes unavailable in the production folder, a red exclamation mark is displayed for the corresponding playlist item that references it.
+Such an item is disabled for selection in the playlist and cannot be previewed or sent to playout.

-All items that have missed referenced title template can be deleted from the playlist via the "Clean up playlist" option in the "Edit" menu.
+All items that have any missing referenced Cinegy Title templates can be deleted from the playlist via the "Clean up playlist" option in the "Edit" menu.

 Previewing and Editing Templates

-Cinegy Title template is loaded into the Edit/Preview Panel after double-clicking in the Template List or in Playlist panel.
+The Cinegy Title template is loaded into the Edit/Preview panel by double-clicking in the template list or the Playlist panel.

-At the top of the panel, the template name is displayed in bold yellow font, preceded by the name of the panel from which the template was opened, shown in bold white font.
+At the top of the panel, the template name is displayed in yellow, preceded by the name of the panel from which it was opened, shown in white.

 |